romellem/advent-of-code/2016/16/README.md

 In this example, the correct checksum would therefore be `01100`.

 The first disk you have to fill has length `272`.
 Using the initial state in your puzzle input, _what is the correct checksum_?

+## --- Part Two ---

+The second disk you have to fill has length `35651584`.
+Again using the initial state in your puzzle input, _what is the correct checksum_ for this disk?